jfrog/jfrog-idea-plugin/README.md

 </details>
 </details>

-**Notes:**
+> **NOTES:**

-- If your JFrog Platform instance uses a domain with a self-signed certificate, add the certificate to IDEA as described [here](https://www.jetbrains.com/help/idea/settings-tools-server-certificates.html).
+> - If your JFrog Platform instance uses a domain with a self-signed certificate, add the certificate to IDEA as described [here](https://www.jetbrains.com/help/idea/settings-tools-server-certificates.html).
-- From JFrog Xray version **1.9** to **2.x**, IntelliJ IDEA users connecting to Xray from IntelliJ are required to be granted the ‘View Components’ action in Xray.
+> - From JFrog Xray version **1.9** to **2.x**, IntelliJ IDEA users connecting to Xray from IntelliJ are required to be granted the ‘View Components’ action in Xray.
-- From JFrog Xray version **3.x**, as part of the JFrog Platform, IntelliJ IDEA users connecting to Xray from IntelliJ require ‘Read’ permission.
+> - From JFrog Xray version **3.x**, as part of the JFrog Platform, IntelliJ IDEA users connecting to Xray from IntelliJ require ‘Read’ permission.
 For more information, see [here](https://jfrog.com/help/r/jfrog-platform-administration-documentation/permissions).

 ## Apply Xray Policies